noyainrain/micro/listinput.md

 # listinput

-* OQ why on click remove?
+* TODO on click wrapper focus input
-* TODO input-wrapper style (see Listling assign)
+* OQ style of remove button
+* TODO on backspace do not delete last character
 * TODO on blur add item
-* TODO render with template
-* TODO set
+* TODO set / unique
 * TODO options